MilanSazdov/Melody-Bond/IMPLEMENTATION_SUMMARY.md

 #### A. Change Name/Metadata 📝
 - Updates the NFT's tokenURI
-- User enters new metadata URI (IPFS or HTTPS)
+- Users enter a new metadata URI (IPFS or HTTPS)
-- Calls `RWA.setTokenURI(nftId, newURI)` via TBA
+- Calls `RWA.setTokenURI(nftId, newURI)` via the TBA

 #### B. Change Image 🖼️
-- Updates the NFT's image via new metadata
+- Updates the NFT's image via a new metadata URI
 - Similar to change name but focused on visuals
-- Calls `RWA.setTokenURI(nftId, newURI)` via TBA
+- Calls `RWA.setTokenURI(nftId, newURI)` via the TBA

 #### C. Withdraw Funds 💰
-- Distributes funds from TBA to all investors proportionally
+- Distributes funds from the TBA to all investors proportionally
-- User enters amount in USDC
+- Users enter an amount in USDC
 - Two-step execution:
-  1. TBA approves Distributor contract
+  1. TBA approves the Distributor contract
   2. TBA calls `Distributor.distribute(nftId, amount, tokenAddress)`
-- **Funds are automatically distributed based on investor shares**
+- Funds are distributed automatically based on investor shares

 ---